 To maximize capture efficiency, flexible extraction arms with specialty hoods are the best solution available.
 They have extended reach or can be easily repositioned and moved out of the way to save space.
 The goal with an extraction arm is to capture as much contamination as possible within the positioning, workflow, and operatory procedure constraints.

 Source capture using extraction arms is a ventilation option often used for control of particulates, gases, and mists.
 It is not a 100% effective capture efficiency but where fixed systems cannot be used it is the best available option for many applications.
 The collection efficiency of the hood/arm is predicated on several factors such as CFM, positioning, distance from the source, room air movement, and temperature as examples.
 Locations, where exhaust systems using extraction arms are frequently applied, are:

 Industrial Fume and Dust Extraction – Industrial use of extraction arms includes the capture of powder, dust, smoke, fume, and mist from a broad range of processes.
 The mechanical flexibility of the arm and the ease of movement make source capture by this means, a preferred option for control of isolated sources.

 Weld Fume Extraction – Exhaust arms are a staple in this industry because of their flexibility.
 Weld and assembly projects can be small benchtop or very large and the moveable extraction arm allows the best available smoke and fume collection.

 Dental Office Airborne Pathogen Exhaust – The close contact of the patient to professional allows the hood and arm functionality to get close to the dental procedure without inhibiting the work.

 Laboratories – Many chemical and biological analyses often need multiple source capture points and the extraction arm provides the movability to meet those requirements.

-Salon Ventilation – Many services are face-to-face and local source capture exhaust affords collection of contaminated air containing particulate, odor and/or chemical vapors.
+Salon Ventilation – Many services are face-to-face and local source capture exhaust affords a collection of contaminated air containing particulate, odor, and/or chemical vapors.